rdrdr/hamcrest/README.md

 Installation:
 ========

-To install, run `all.bash`.
+To install, run `make` from the same directory as this `README.md` file.

-Alternatively, run `make install` in each package that you wish to use, starting with `hamcrest` and `hamcrest/asserter`.
-Keep in mind that a few of the packages have dependencies on other packages.

 Packages
 ========